The donut and Altmetric Attention Score

 The Altmetric Attention Score is an automatically calculated, weighted count of all of the attention a research output has received.
 It is based on 3 main factors:

 Combined, the attention score represents a weighted approximation of all the attention we’ve picked up for a research output (not a raw total of the number of mentions).
 You can find more detail about how it’s calculated, including the standard weightings for each mention type, here.

-From time to time you might notice that the Altmetric Attention Score for your paper fluctuates, or goes down.
-This can happen when the original author of the mentions deletes their post when we remove posts which have been flagged as spam, or occasionally when we add new sources so need to re-weight our scoring algorithm.
+From time to time you might notice that the Altmetric Attention Score for your paper fluctuates or goes down.
+This can happen when the original author of the mentions deletes their post, when we remove posts that have been flagged as spam, or occasionally when we add new sources so need to re-weight our scoring algorithm.